Can I agree to a rent increase above the guideline?

 If you are protected by the rent guideline and your landlord asks you to agree to a higher increase, you can say no. You don't have to agree or sign anything.

-If you don't agree, your landlord can apply to the Landlord and Tenant Board for permission to raise the rent by more than the guideline.
+If you don't agree, your landlord can apply to the for permission to raise the rent by more than the guideline.

 If you do agree to a rent increase above the guideline, the agreement must say what you are getting in return.
 The agreement must also follow certain rules.